CoryLR/COVID-19-Trend-Map/dev-journal/dev-notes.md

 ## Timeline / TO DO

+### Maintenance

+To Do:

+- [x] [follow-through] Add an About page with details on the data and "how-to" sections for directions (currently in progress) / Robust in-app documentation (about, links, data source, disclaimers, resources, etc)
+- [x] [functional] Implement nearest-neighbor match-finding for search results so that coastal searches work better
+- [ ] [debugging/functional] Utah is not displaying correctly due to their reporting at the "Local Health Departments" enumeration unit instead of by county: https://github.com/CSSEGISandData/COVID-19/issues/2570 and county-mapping: https://utah.maps.arcgis.com/home/item.html?id=110d43fbfacc411b8e74f4d12b63d881
+- [ ] [functional] Add easier way to see the USA status report
+- [ ] [efficiency/sharing] Implement server-side rendering (SSR) using Angular Universal to improve mobile load time and improve search engine optimization (SEO)
+- [ ] [sharing] Implement different meta tags for share links (title, description, og:image, etc)
+- [ ] [functional] Add option to display deaths in the map
+- [ ] [functional] Add support for Puerto Rico
+- [ ] [efficiency] Add lazy loading for historical COVID-19 data and UI to support
+- [ ] [functional] Add zoom-to-extent button
+- [ ] [design] Improve mobile design (scroll over map instead of slide-in)
+- [ ] [debugging] Ensure cross-browser compatibility & stress testing
+- [ ] [functional] Provide the option to automatically acquire the user's location using their device's location service
+- [ ] [functional] Make the app more accessible so people with disabilities can use it well too
+- [ ] [functional] Make temporal animation more efficient
+- [ ] [functional] Explore options for further improving performance and load times

+### Class Timeline

 - **Week 1** (6/15 - 6/21)
   - [x] Initialize GitHub Repository
   - [x] Architect source code for the server and application